 program branch description Parameters Before starting a measurement, the transducer, pipe and fluid parameters have to be entered in the program branch Parameters.
-Measurement Having entered the parameters for the measuring point, the measurement can be started in the program branch Measurement.
-Options Settings are carried out in the program branch Options, e.g., selection of the physical quantity and unit of measurement, input of the damping factor, configuration of the outputs, assignation of the inputs.
-Special functions Global settings relating to the transmitter are carried out in the program branch Special functions, e.g., system settings (language, key lock), measurement settings, communication, data logger, snaps, configuration of inputs.
+Measurement After activating the measuring channels and the input of the transducer distance, the measurement is started in the program branch Measurement.
+Options Channel-related settings are carried out in the program branch Options as e.g., selection of the physical quantity, selection of the unit of measurement, input of the damping factor, assignation of the inputs.
+Special functions Global settings, relating the transmitter and all measuring channels, are carried out in the program branch Special functions, as e.g. system settings (language, key lock), measuring settings, communication, data logger, snaps, configuration of inputs.